 Presidential Proclamation Bans Entry to the US for Small Number of Graduate Students and Researchers from China

-The Proclamation on the Suspension of Entry as Nonimmigrants of Certain Students and Researchers from the People’s Republic of China suspends entry to the US (effective 12pm June 1, 2020) of certain Chinese nationals seeking to enter the US with an F or J nonimmigrant visa to study or conduct research.
+May 29, 2020 – Proclamation 10043 – Suspension of Entry as Nonimmigrants of Certain Students and Researchers from the People’s Republic of China suspended entry to the US on or after June 1, 2020 of certain Chinese nationals seeking to enter the US with an F or J nonimmigrant visa to study or conduct research.

 - This suspension means that the US Department of State may deny new visa applications from graduate students and researchers affiliated with an entity in the PRC that implements or supports the PRC’s ‘military-civil fusion strategy’.